omerk/erlang-websocket-demo/README.md

     backend:start().

 Fire up a browser and open `demo.htm`.
-Type in some text into the textbox and you should see it echoed back by the backend.
+Type some text into the textbox and you should see it echoed back by the backend.